MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomation6-removeeventhandlergroup.md

 ### -param handlerGroup

-The collection of event handlers.
+A collection of UI Automation event listeners.

 ## -returns